Kham

 Kham (康 (Kāng)) is one of the three traditional Tibetan regions, the others being Domey also known as Amdo in the northeast, and Ü-Tsang in central Tibet.
-The official name of this Tibetan region/province is Dotoe.
 The original residents of Kham are called Khampas, and were governed locally by chieftains and monasteries.
 Kham covers a land area distributed in multiple province-level administrative divisions in present-day China, most of it in Tibet Autonomous Region and Sichuan, with smaller portions located within Qinghai and Yunnan.

 Densely forested with grass plains, its convergence of six valleys and four rivers supported independent Kham polities of Tibetan warrior kingdoms together with Tibetan Buddhist monastic centers.
 The early trading route between Central Tibet and China traveled through Kham, and Kham is said to be the inspiration for Shangri-La in James Hilton's novel.

 Settled as Tibet's eastern frontier in the 7th century, King Songtsen Gampo built temples along its eastern border.

 In 1939, an eastern area of Kham was officially established as Xikang Province of China.